-Students wishing to appeal their dismissal at the end of the academic year must submit a written statement to the Dean of the College.
-The letter should detail the specific reasons and/or circumstances that warrant the appeal (a statement simply requesting an appeal is insufficient).
-This letter should also state clearly whether the student wishes to let the case rest with the written appeal or wishes a personal appearance before an Academic Standards Committee.
+Students wishing to appeal their dismissal at the end of the academic semester must submit a written statement to the Dean of the College.
+The letter should detail the specific reasons and/or circumstances that warrant the appeal.
 The appeal letter must be postmarked no later than 10 calendar days after the date on the dismissal letter.
-The student's case will be scheduled to be heard by an Academic Standards Committee.
+The Academic Standards Committee reviews the written appeal and the entire record of the student.
+The Academic